mhvk/baseband/docs/baseband/helpers/index.rst

 for reading or writing.
 It returns sequential file objects that have ``read``, ``write``, ``seek``, ``tell``, and ``close`` methods that work identically to their single file object counterparts.
 They additionally have ``memmap`` methods to read or write to files through `numpy.memmap`.
-For a full list of parameters that can be passed to |open|, please see its API entry.

 As an example of how to use |open|, we write the data from the sample VDIF file ``baseband/data/sample.vdif`` into a sequence of two files - as the sample